Pulmonary ActinomycosisSymptoms, Doctors, Treatments, Advances & More

 ETSU Physicians & Associates- Infectious Disease

 .
 Dr. Patel is rated as an Experienced provider by MediFind in the treatment of Pulmonary Actinomycosis.
-His top areas of expertise are Infective Endocarditis, Hospital-Acquired Pneumonia, Lymphangitis, and Pneumonia.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Infective Endocarditis, Hospital-Acquired Pneumonia, Lymphangitis, and Pneumonia.
+Dr. Patel is board certified in American Board Of Internal Medicine.

 Most people get better after treatment with antibiotics.